mike-ward/talk-mithril/abstract.md

 from bulky, opinionated frameworks.

 Mithril makes application code discoverable, readable and maintainable.
 It's tiny at 7.8 KB (yes, 7.8 KB) with no dependencies.
-And yet Mithril goes toe-to-toe with the big boys including advanced capabilities like transclusion, computed properties and nested custom tags.
+Mithril goes toe-to-toe with the big boys including advanced capabilities like transclusion, computed properties and nested custom tags.
 And it's fast.
 Benchmarks show it to be faster than React or Angular 2.0.